-The Contractor's Project Manager will be the first person in charge for work quality, safety and environmental protection.
+The Contractors Project Manager will be the first person in charge for work quality, safety and environmental protection.
 The Environment & Safety Officer will on behalf of the Contractor be responsible for the specific works, inspection and supervision and reporting to the Engineer periodically.
 The Khulna based Environmental & Safety Officer will be in charge of environmental compliance for all the 4 Polders of Package-1.
-An overview of the responsible staff is given in the following table along with the names and contact details:
+An overview of the responsible staff is given in the following table along with the names and contact details (Table 4.1) and a flow diagram of the Environmental Management Organization (Fig. 4.1):